Creating Tracy Extensions

 </span>

 The image should be in SVG format.
-If an explanatory tooltip is not needed, the outer <span>
+If an explanatory tooltip is not needed, the outer <span> can be

 omitted.